coders-info/modular-code/README.md

 + **Organizational Structures**: In management, a hypermodular organizational structure would reflect a highly flexible and adaptable model where teams or units can be formed, reformed, and disbanded as needed to respond to various projects and challenges.

+## Disadvantages

 Hypermodularity is often associated with terms like agility, resilience, and innovation, as it provides a framework for easily adapting to change and fostering continuous improvement.

-However, hypermodularity can also have drawbacks, such as potential issues with integration, increased complexity in coordination, or loss of optimization for specific functions due to the emphasis on general interchangeability.
+Depending on the context of use, hypermodularity can also have drawbacks, such as potential issues with integration, increased complexity in coordination, or loss of optimization for specific functions due to the emphasis on general interchangeability.